5 Key Changes to N.L. OHS Workplace Violence & Harassment Prevention Obligations January 1, 2020

 By Brittany Keating, Lawyer at McInnes Cooper

 Violence and harassment is an unfortunate reality of society – and of the workplace.
-Since April 1, 2019 (when New Brunswick’s new workplace anti-violence and harassment regulations took effect) every Canadian province and territory has an occupational health and safety regulatory scheme dealing specifically with workplace violence.
+Since April 1, 2019 (when New Brunswick’s new workplace anti-violence and harassment regulations took effect) every Canadian province and territory has an occupational health and safety regulatory scheme dealing specifically with workplace violence (Prince Edward Island added workplace anti-harassment obligations in July 2020).
 Every Newfoundland and Labrador employer must already comply with occupational health and safety regulations mandating they conduct a workplace risk assessment and mitigate risks of workplace violence, and should be familiar, and in compliance, with those obligations.
 But as of January 1, 2020, those regulations will change, providing new protections to workers – and imposing new obligations on their employers.

 The countdown is on for employers to understand the new regulatory requirements and create or review and revise their violence and harassment prevention plan and processes before they take effect, or face the significant liability risks for non-compliance under the Occupational Health & Safety Act or the Criminal Code, including corporate fines, personal fines, and even jail time.
 Here are five key changes to the N.L. regulations that will take effect on January 1, 2020 and tips to help employers comply.